brianwisti/rgb-brain-hugo/site/content/post/2014/10/windows-chocolatey.md

 Some time in the evening was spent playing Torchlight 2 and fiddling with things on the Windows partition of my machine.

-Recently I have been spending more time in *inbox/Windows*.
+Recently I have been spending more time in *Windows*.
 I don't really know why.
 Could just be a seasonal thing.
 Every few months I get bored of the tools and languages I'm using, and start looking for new combinations.
 Most of the Free and Open Source Software that I enjoy is available on any operating system I feel like using, so it isn't *that* big of a deal.

 Sometimes I discover something completely new to me when I do these switches.
 One of my discoveries this time around on Windows is [chocolatey](https://chocolatey.org/). chocolatey is a package manager for Windows.
 It allows you to install a surprising range of software utilities from an administrative command line - `cmd.exe` or PowerShell will work.